bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: ascii default_name

 Description:
-`EXP` exports the contents of processing buffer 1 to a disk file in a foreign (non-RNMR) format.
+`EXP` exports the contents of the visible processing buffer to a disk file in a foreign (non-RNMR) format.
 This exportation allows one-dimensional data to be transferred from RNMR to another processing program or from one RNMR archive to another via `IMP`.

 If no format is specified RNMR will prompt for it with a default of ASCII.
 The currently supported foreign formats are: